nononsensetekkie/adventofcode-2021/README.md

 # adventofcode-2021

-My coding for the [Advent of Code 2021](https://adventofcode.com/2021)
+My coding for the [Advent of Code 2021](https://adventofcode.com/2021) as implemented in Python programming language.